pese-git/cherrypick/cherrypick_annotations/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)

-A lightweight set of Dart annotations designed for dependency injection (DI) frameworks and code generation, inspired by modern approaches like Dagger and Injectable.
-Works best in tandem with [`cherrypick_generator`](https://pub.dev/packages/cherrypick_generator).
+A lightweight set of Dart annotations for dependency injection (DI) frameworks and code generation, inspired by modern approaches like Dagger and Injectable.
+Optimized for use with [`cherrypick_generator`](https://pub.dev/packages/cherrypick_generator).

 ---